gwdistsys18/dist-sys-practice/README.md

 * it talks about the Machine learning on AWS.
 Machine learning has three layers, framework interfaces for expert, ML platforms for developers and data scientists and application services for machine learning API calls in the application.
 Amazon Deep Learning AMI is for the frameworks layer and Zillow uses it.
 Amazon SageMaker is a good for ML platform layer.

-<a name="Overview-of AWS-SageMaker"></a>
+<a name="Overview-of-AWS-SageMaker"></a>
 ## [Overview of AWS SageMaker](https://www.youtube.com/watch?v=ym7NEYEx9x4&index=12&list=RDMWhrLw7YK38)

 Time: it takes me 35 minutes.

 * The AWS SageMaker has four parts, including the notebook instance, jobs, models and endpoints.
 Notebook instance is about using algorithms to create model via training jobs.
 Training jobs are instances to train the model.
 We create models for hosting from job outputs, or import externally trained models into Amazon SageMaker.
 Endpoints are for developers to use the SageMaker in production.
 The tutor elaborate on xgboost, kmeans, scikit .
 He talks about setting up the training parameters.
 We can train it on single or multiple instances.
 Then we import models into hosts.
 The last step is build endpoint configuration and create endpoint for developers to call.

+<a name="AWS-Tutorial-Analyze-Big-Data-with-Hadoop"></a>
 ## [AWS Tutorial: Analyze Big Data with Hadoop](https://aws.amazon.com/getting-started/projects/analyze-big-data/?trk=gs_card)

-it takes me 80 minutes.
+Time: it takes me 80 minutes.

 I followed the following steps to finish the tutorial:

-* Step 1: Set Up Prerequisites: you have to have a personal AWS account; create an Amazon S3 Bucket and folder to store the output data from a Hive query; create an Amazon EC2 Key Pair to to connect to the nodes in your cluster over a secure channel using the Secure Shell (SSH) protocol.
+* 1: Set Up Prerequisites: you have to have a personal AWS account; create an Amazon S3 Bucket and folder to store the output data from a Hive query; create an Amazon EC2 Key Pair to to connect to the nodes in your cluster over a secure channel using the Secure Shell (SSH) protocol.
 * 2: Launch The Cluster: user launches sample Amazon EMR cluster by using Quick Options in the Amazon EMR console and leaving most options to their default values; Amazon EMR is a managed cluster platform that simplifies running big data frameworks, such as Apache Hadoop and Apache Spark, on AWS to process and analyze vast amounts of data.
 By using these frameworks and related open-source projects, such as Apache Hive and Apache Pig, you can process data for analytics purposes and business intelligence workloads.
 Additionally, you can use Amazon EMR to transform and move large amounts of data into and out of other AWS data stores and databases, such as Amazon Simple Storage Service (Amazon S3) and Amazon DynamoDB.
 * 3: Allow SSH Connections to the Cluster From Your Client: Security groups act as virtual firewalls to control inbound and outbound traffic to your cluster.
 The default Amazon EMR-managed security groups associated with cluster instances do not allow inbound SSH connections as a security precaution.
 To connect to cluster nodes using SSH so that you can use the command line and view web interfaces that are hosted on the cluster, you need to add inbound rules that allow SSH traffic from trusted clients.
 * 4: Run a Hive Script to Process Data: The sample data is a series of Amazon CloudFront access log files; The sample script calculates the total number of requests per operating system over a specified time frame.
 The script uses HiveQL, which is a SQL-like scripting language for data warehousing and analysis